mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_Simulation.rst

   Frequencies below this threshold will be ignored.

 Scale
-  Optionally apply scaling by a given fatcor to the output spectra.
+  Optionally apply scaling by a given factor to the output spectra.

 DensityOfStates
 ~~~~~~~~~~~~~~~